maim-lain/schooloflust/walkthrough.md

 - squre in front of school has comment for what happens each day
 - answers for all math day stuff are on teacher event

-Violet:
-help sessions 2 = charm = 3 and "cooking oil" from the food stall

-hypno 2 quest, need to peek in hole at night
 --->